jrobichaud/unity-haven/README.md

 #### NewScriptableObjectHelper

-You can instantiate any scriptable through the menu `Asset/Create/ScriptableObject` or Right-click then select `Create/ScriptableObject`.
-A pop-up will appear somewhere in your screen then select the type of scriptable object you want.
+You can instantiate any `scriptable` through the `Asset/Create/ScriptableObject` menu or Right-click and select `Create/ScriptableObject`.
+A pop-up will appear somewhere in your screen, then select the type of scriptable object you want.

 #### Ordered Drag

 Unity sorts selection by "instance id" which is fine most of the time.
 When you need to drag ordered assets in an array or in the Hierarchy it can be a real hassle.

 With *Ordered Drag* you just drag what you need ordered on the *Ordered Drag* window then you drag it out on where you need it.
+The result will be sorted in alphabetical order instead of using "instance id".

-Accessible through menu item "Window/Ordered Drag".
+This feature is accessible through menu item "Window/Ordered Drag".

 ![](screenshots/Core/ordered_drag.gif)